nb114/cop5522-team-3-group-project/README.md

 <br><br>

 **unoptimized.c:** <br>
-The provided code and starting point for the optimization solutions.
-This was copied into other files and then edited using both openMP and MPI as potential solutions.
+A basic serial merge sort implementation and starting point for the optimization solutions.
+This was copied into other files and then modified for parallelization using both openMP and MPI solutions.
 <br><br>

 **README.md:** <br>